Verizon customers’ bills are going up next month

 “We’re all feeling the pressure and we’ve been in the process of deciding how much of that pressure we can share with our clients,” Tami Erwin, head of Verizon Business, recently told Bloomberg.

 That “pressure” translates to the company reportedly raising its administrative fee by $1.35, bringing that charge up to $3.30 for every voice line on a plan, Bloomberg said.
 The charge does not apply to data-only lines, such as for a tablet.
-The changes are going to be reflected in June’s bills.
+The changes are going to be reflected on June bills.

 An “Economic Adjustment Charge” is also coming for companies paying for business plans through Verizon, the company confirmed, with mobile plans going up by $2.20 a month and basic service raising by 98 cents.

-“Economic conditions are impacting businesses industry-wide,” Verizon said in a statement to FOX 8 News.
+“Economic conditions are impacting businesses industry wide,” Verizon said in a statement to Nexstar’s WJW.
 “Beginning June 16, 2022, Verizon Business will add an Economic Adjustment Charge to business accounts that meet certain requirements.
 Verizon Business provides access to a wide variety of business solutions, exclusive business promotions, dedicated account support, and other solutions to keep businesses secure.”

 Verizon was not clear about what those certain requirements were, but did say the so-called Economic Adjustment Charge is not going to affect regular consumer plans.